ozi10/ML-projects/README.md

 - 👋 Hi, I’m Owais haseeb
 - ✌️ Just making my way learning and developing new machine learning models
-- 👀 For quick run down of some machine learning models go through ML_basics
+- 👀 For quick run down of some machine learning models go through ML_Basics which i have made